Word on the street is that yoga can actually be a fantastic cardio workout.

 #2) Give a cardio yoga workout plan a try

 If you have the basics under control already, it’s time to look ahead to cardio yoga flows, which will pick up the pace a little bit.
+Per Parade, yoga is one of the best exercises to strengthen your core.
 Since our focus around here is on power yoga, most of the classes we offer online will give you a cardio workout!
 It’s sort of an embarrassment of workout riches, but we also know there’s a downside:

 It can feel overwhelming to know which cardio yoga workout to choose!